madhalle/neos/README.md

 - Does this adhere to SRP?
   No big no. The methods are lengthy and classes do not have a single responsibility.
 - How would you utilize encapsulation and abstraction to refactor this code?
+  Encapsulation to designate different responsibilities to different methods.
 - What tools/strategies could you utilize to make this code adhere to SRP?
   Adding helper methods to long methods.
 Breaking out methods that have different responsibilities into different classes.
 ---